 - Pinch kosher salt

 - In a medium bowl, whisk together 2 cans coconut milk and ½ cup honey.
-Whisk in ⅓ cup cocoa powder until it is fully integrated (it will take about one minute to mix in).
-Then mix in the remaining ⅓.
+Whisk in ⅓ cup cocoa powder until it is fully integrated, then mix in the remaining ⅓ cup.
 Add ¼ teaspoon cinnamon and a pinch of kosher salt.